To many, “growth hacking” is a relatively recent and mostly unknown term.

 Ditch Comments for Social Shares

-This growth hack is one of the simplest ways to increase engagement on social media without little effort.
+This is one of the simplest ways to increase engagement on social media without little effort.

 If you’ve looked at any blog posts lately, you’ll notice that the comments section doesn’t do much to expand your reach, and often they’re littered with spam.